beaconsproject/movement_explorer/docs/datasets.md

 ### Input 3 (optional): Spatial data for exploring ranges and movement

-Spatial layers can be uploaded into the app via a GeoPackage.
+Spatial layers can be added to the app via a GeoPackage.
 For the moment, only the layers list below can be uploaded.

   📌 For the app to recognize the spatial layers in the GeoPackage, the layer names **must exactly match the expected names shown below.**

-  📌 **ADD THIS TO THE APP**All spatial layers must have the same projection.
+  📌 All spatial layers must have the same projection.

 Format:
 - Geopackage file (".gpkg")